 "Updating the data involved helping the team with reviewing each strike in the database, increasing the number of sources on which we are drawing data, and providing an explicit reason in each case for the data source that we identify as the most credible," he said.

-Internship at the International Center for Terrorism Studies
+Internship: International Center for Terrorism Studies

 The UMass Drone project gave me a research focus and an idea of what I'd like to do going forward.
 It had a big impact on my studies.